 Clarifying what makes an employee valuable to the company or not is at the heart of Quality of Hire, and can help you determine which employees are critical to seamless business operations, which ones you can afford to lose, and who you should show to the door yourself.

-5 Reasons Employee Churn Can Be Good For Business
+5 Reasons Employee Churn Can Be Good For Your Company

-Here’s why one survey says keeping low-performing employees is worse than letting them go.
+Here’s why one survey says keeping low-performing employees is worse than letting them churn.

 1. Low-performing workers are “toxic”

 Low performers can seriously damage company culture and team cohesiveness in the workplace.
 According to the survey, 68% of respondents said their top concern about low-performers was that they reduce overall workplace morale.

 In response to another prompt, 44% of respondents said that their low-performers increased the work burden on high-performers.
 Having your top talent constantly picking up the slack without recognition or compensation quickly leads to resentment and loss of those higher quality workers.